backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 To show individual county data **and** the housing market as a whole in a single figure, I utilized the extremely powerful data analysis toolset found in the Plotly Express library.
 Specifically, an interactive thematic geo-map of Tennessee partioned by its counties.

 To define the geographical boundaries of the map, I used county specific codes from the Federal Information Processing Standards (FIPS) and a json file containing the corresponding latitude and longitude strings, which can be found [here](https://raw.githubusercontent.com/plotly/datasets/master/geojson-counties-fips.json).
 Plotly likes "tidy" data with as few columns as possible.
 Having 88 columns, this took quite a bit of restructuring.
-I did this for both dataframes so I could include both the percent change and the HPI of each county in the figure.
+I did this for both dataframes to include both the percent change and the HPI of each county in the figure.

-The major downside to the choropleth map is that it can be very computationally expensive.
-Since this is an interactive map, it has to reiterate through the data each frame, introducing increasingly more latency.
+The major downside to a choropleth map is that it can be very computationally expensive.
+Since this is an interactive map, it has to reiterate through the data each frame, increasingly introducing more latency.

 To mitigate complexity of the figure, I reduced the number of observation dates we pass to it.